 |Download the FPGA VI specified in the bitfile to the FPGA target and run the VI.
-The Download FPGA VI and Run FPGA VI nodes replace the code on the FPGA each time you run the FPGA VI, ensuring that the FPGA VI resets properly before each execution.|
+The Download FPGA VI and Run FPGA VI nodes replace the code on the FPGA each time you run the FPGA VI, ensuring that the FPGA VI properly resets before each execution.|

-|Interact with and send data to the FPGA by using FPGA Host Interface nodes.
+|Use the FPGA Host Interface nodes to interact with and send data to the FPGA.
 In this example, the host and the FPGA VI communicate in the following ways:|

-|Close every reference created with the Open FPGA VI Reference node with the Close FPGA VI Reference node.
+|Use the Close FPGA VI Reference node to close every reference the Open FPGA VI Reference node creates.
 If you don't close the reference, the FPGA VI runs until the host application stops running.|

 Search within the programming environment to access the following installed example: FPGA Host Interface.